On-site testing for botulinum neurotoxins (BoNT) as an alternative to animal-testing

-Thanks to the BoNT disk, Hahn-Schickard is developing a rapid diagnostic test system for the detection of all known types of botulinum toxins.
+Hahn-Schickard is developing a rapid diagnostic test system for the detection of all known types of botulinum toxins, the BoNT-LabDisk.

-ZIM has promoted the pursuit of this fundamental research through the "BoNT-Disk” project, among others, and additional research is also planned.
-We would be happy to develop specific solutions with you that are tailored to your problem.
+This research has been funded by the ZIM programme in the "BoNT-Disk” project, among others.
+Further research is planned.
+We would be happy to develop specific solutions with you that are tailored to your needs.
 Have we piqued your interest?
-Then please get in touch with me!
+Then, please get in touch with me!